Collect and search data from

 Unlike archiving and image capture solutions, X1 Social Discovery provides for a case-centric workflow from search and collection through production in searchable native format, while preserving critical metadata not possible through image capture or printouts.
 X1 Social Discovery saves investigators critical man hours and enables reactive data collection capabilities for social media and website collections in a manner consistent with evidentiary best practices.

 X1 Social Discovery aggregates data into a single user interface

 Check out this 3-minute video and you'll learn how X1 Social Discovery helps investigators save hours of time in Social Media investigations with workflows that empower collections in a legally defensible manner.Request Demo

 See how X1 Social Discovery lets you search, collect, highlight and preview social posts from within a streamlined, fast user interface.

 Digital Shield, a recognized leader in computer forensics training and accreditation, now offers a 3-day X1 Social Discovery Certification Course teaching digital forensic examiners and eDiscovery practitioners the foundational skills and knowledge needed to collect, analyze and review evidence from social media networks.Learn More

-Attend training at X1 headquarters in Pasadena, California.
-Dec 18-20, 2018.
+Attend training on February 26-28, 2018, available in Palm Bay Florida.
 Seats are limited.
 Sign up now >

 Whitepapers & Briefs